 River chub fishing is an incredibly fun and wonderful activity in itself.
 In my opinion, there is only one fishing method that is even more exciting; to fish for chub on the surface.

 The best methods to catch surface chub in rivers are free-lining a piece of bread and float fishing with the bait just a few inches below the surface.
 However, there is a third, less practiced way of surface fishing for chub, which combines the two more conventional methods.
-And that is to present a free-lined piece of bread directly below the surface.

 Continue to read this article, if you want to learn more about these highly efficient methods for catching surface chub.

 How to Fish for Chub on The Surface with Free-Lined Bread

 Chub are fish that basically eat anything.
 The range of natural food starts with mussels and snails and ends with smaller prey fish.
 All the baits that an angler can catch chub with have probably not been invented yet.
 They can take anything from luncheon meat or a piece of sausage to cheese, sun-dried tomato slices, worms, boilies, and, of course, bread.

 It is perhaps this last one that is most commonly associated with chub fishing.
 Few chub can resist a piece of freshly baked white bread on the surface!
 But then again, who could?